Fair Haven welcomes Rosewood Cafe and Store

 “Ninety percent of everything for sale in here will be under $10,” Spencer said.
 “Including most of the menu.”

-The cafe will be open seven days a week, beginning at 6 a.m.
-Where the shop will be open for grab-and-go breakfast sandwiches and burritos, with a variety of hot and cold sandwiches and soups.
+The café will be open seven days a week, beginning at 6 a.m., the shop will be open for grab-and-go breakfast sandwiches and burritos, with a variety of hot and cold sandwiches and soups.

 “Pulled pork, BLT’s, but we’re also going to keep some vegan options,” Spencer said.